 Bad hires – arguably the biggest cost of recruitment is how much your business could spend replacing a bad hire.
 According to REC, 85% of HR decision-makers admit that their organisation has made a bad hire – at mid-management level, this could cost a business over £100,000 in wasted training and lost productivity.

-Fees – The average recruitment fee is 15% to 25% of the final remuneration offered to your new employee and so can vary depending on the role you’re advertising.
-For the purpose of this blog, we will consider the cost of recruiting a Maintenance Engineer at the average salary of £32,500 with a recruitment fee of 17.5% – at these terms, your hire would cost £5,687.
+Fees – The average recruitment cost is 15% to 25% of the final remuneration offered to your new employee and so can vary depending on the role you’re advertising.
+For the purpose of this blog, we will consider the cost of recruiting a Maintenance Engineer at the average annual salary of £32,500 with a recruitment fee of 17.5% – at these terms, your hire would cost £5,687.

 Talent pool and passive candidates – For your £5,687, you’re getting access to a much wider pool of talent than if you were recruiting directly.
 In fact, it is the network of people you are really paying for.
 Did you know that recruiters might register and keep in touch with up to 50 people per week who are geographically, and skillset matched to their sector?
 Only 30% of candidates are actively job-seeking, and you wouldn’t be able to tap into the other 70% without the help of a recruitment business that hold many of these in their database or network and have extensive experience in dealing with passive candidates.

 Guarantee and reduced risk – As mentioned previously, the cost of a bad hire is substantial and employing the help of an engineering recruitment business doesn’t always completely remove this risk.
 However, within the fee you’ll often be covered by a guarantee that offers a replacement at either no cost or a reduced cost dependant on the time period… in fact, we’re so confident in our service that we offer a guarantee for 2 years – read about it here.